Shringara-manjari-katha: Authorship

 The text names the Paramara king Bhoja (r.c.
 1010–1055 CE) as its author.
 The first four stanzas of the work pay homage to Sarasvati, and the fifth stanza mentions Bhoja-raja as the author.
 The concluding verse again names Maharajadhiraja Parameshvara Shri (royal title) Bhoja-deva as the author.
 The colophon of each story in the book also names Bhoja as its author.
 The story is set in Bhoja's capital, Dhara, and greatly praises the city.

 Bhoja was known as a patron of scholars and poets, and according to some scholars, several works attributed to him were actually written by his courtiers.
 Kalpalata Munshi asserts that Shringara-manjari-katha was authored by Bhoja himself.
 According to her, the text aims to illustrate the various types of rāga (attachment) presented in the Shringara-Prakasha, another work attributed to Bhoja.
 The title of the text (and the name of its heroine) appears to have some connection with Bhoja's theory of Shringara rasa, which is also presented in the Shringara-Prakasha.
 Historian Daud Ali (2016) believes that the text was most likely composed by a courtier of Bhoja.

 Contents

 King Bhoja and his companions are sitting in his palace garden, in his capital Dhara.
 At the request of his courtiers, Bhoja starts telling a frame story set in Dhara.
 He first glorifies Dhara as a great city, and then turns to a mechanical doll (yantra-putraka), commanding it to speak.
 The doll begins to speak, and glorifies Bhoja.

 Bhoja then resumes his story, describing his favourite courtesan (ganika) Shringara-manjari as a beautiful, educated, and talented woman.
-The king describes his mother Vishama-shila as an old, unattractive, and deceptive woman having the skills required to manage courtesans.
+The king describes her mother Vishama-shila as an old, unattractive, and deceptive woman having the skills required to manage courtesans.

 Then, the actual frame story begins: Vishama-shila is concerned that one day her daughter Shringara-manjari may be cheated by rogue men, and therefore, educates her about the character of different types of men, by telling her thirteen short stories.